IF IT WASN’T FOR THE MOVIES…

 If it wasn’t for the movies, I wouldn’t know who Stephen King is.
-I absolutely love the movies made of books from Christine, Stand By Me, Misery, Shawshank Redemption, and definitely Carrie.
+I absolutely love the movies made from his books books from Christine, Stand By Me, Misery, Shawshank Redemption, and definitely Carrie.
 The only movie I didn’t care for is It.

 Now I can add another King novel turned into a movie to my list of likes and that’s Gerald’s Game.

-Gerald and Jessie head to a friend’s vacation house in the middle of nowhere to try to save their marriage but adding a little spice to their sex life.
-But when Gerald dies and Jessie is left handcuffed to the bed, it’s Jesse who needs saving.
+Gerald and Jessie head to a friend’s vacation house in the middle of nowhere to try to save their marriage by adding a little spice to their sex life.
+When Gerald dies and Jessie is left handcuffed to the bed, it’s Jesse who needs saving.
 Not just her life, but her mind and definitely her soul.

 While Jessie is handcuffed to the bed, she begins having conversations with her dead husband as well as herself.
-There is also an unwelcome guest that shows up here and there and Jessie begins to wonder if this person is part of her delusion as well.
+There is also unwelcome guests that show up here and there and Jessie begins to wonder if these people are part of her delusion as well.
 We also have the dog that is there throughout the time of Jessie’s delusions or illusions.
 It depends on how you see it.

-Through these incidents we learn a lot about Jessie and that the handcuffs are not only physical torments for her but also a symbols of her past, which she has carried her entire life.
-This isn’t something I’m thinking up.
-It was actually mentioned in the movie by herself to herself during one of her illusions.
-But the handcuffs were not only a symbol, they were also another character in the movie as was the bed and her slip.
-But the main symbol in the movie was her being stuck in a place in which she can call out for help all she wants, but no one will hear her.
+Through these incidents we learn a lot about Jessie.
+Through Jessie’s backstory we come to the conclusion the handcuffs are not only physical torments for her but also a symbols of her past, which she has carried her entire life.
+The handcuffs were not only a symbol, they were also another character in the movie as was the bed, and the slip she’s wearing.
+But the main symbol in the movie is her being stuck in a place in which she can call out for help all she wants, but no one will hear her.

 I absolutely loved this movie.
 I will be watching it a few more times for I feel I will find something new each time I watch it.

 Everyone on this planet should watch the movie.
 You don’t have to be a Stephen King fan to enjoy the movie.
-I’m not a fan of his but I love his movie.
+I’m not a fan of his writing but enjoy the movie adaptations of his books.
 And as mentioned, this has been added to my favorite King books made into a movie.